SEL-Columbia/networkplanner.R/README.md

 ```
 Sample plotting code
 ```
+# assumes np is a sequenced NetworkPlan object
 # Setup graph for plotting by coloring roots red and labeling
 # vertices by their Far.sighted.sequence value
 V(np@network)[V(np@network)$Sequence..Is.root]$color <- "red"